Bootstrap Process

 WAITING

-No replication slot exists.
+No replication position captured.
 Service is ready to begin bootstrap.

 ACCUMULATING

-Replication slot created.
-Capturing changes during initial data load.
+Replication position captured.
+Accumulating changes during initial data load.

 STREAMING